 There are not any major changes currently planned, but the leadership team is always engaged in discussions about the curriculum and the educational quality of rotations.
 Additionally, we review monthly off service rotation evaluations and semi-annual program evaluations.
 Information from these evaluations is discussed in depth at Program Evaluation Committee (PEC) meetings that occur 4 times a year.
 Residents are active and integral participants in PEC meetings.

 - Orientation month in July

 - Increased EM rotations during 1st year

-- Added dedicated US experience in 1st year
+- Added dedicated US experience in 1st year and 2nd year

 - New elective options for seniors such as Advanced Airway Management and ENT based on resident requests